GreatAttractor/imppg/README.md

 ----------------------------------------
 ### 4.3.
 Unsharp masking

 Unsharp masking can be used for final sharpening (independently of L–R deconvolution) or blurring of the image.
-The *sigma* parameter specifies the Gaussian kernel’s width; the larger the value, the coarser the sharpening or blurring. `Amount` specifies the effect’s strength.
+The *sigma* parameter specifies the Gaussian kernel's width; the larger the value, the coarser the sharpening or blurring. `Amount` specifies the effect's strength.
 Value < 1.0 blurs the image, 1.0 does nothing, value > 1.0 sharpens the image.

 #### Adaptive mode